 - Make Security A Priority.
 Most new landlords think that the cost of rent is the most important factor for tenants when they are looking for a rental.
 In actual fact it is security for themselves and their families that is a top priority.
 Many tenants are actually willing to pay a little more if there is great security in place when they rent and they know it will be ongoing.

 - Make It Easy For Your Tenants.
 When it comes to “who should do what” between tenants and landlords, conflict often arises unless it is clear from the start.
 The easier you make it for your tenants, the easier it will be for both of you in the long run.
-Putting a reference binder in each property, installing a keybox and making the yard low maintenance are just a few ideas to keep things running smoothly and hassle free.
+Putting a reference binder in each property, installing keyless locks and making the yard low maintenance are just a few ideas to keep things running smoothly and hassle free.

 - Use Your Head Not Your Heart.
 I would venture to say that this might be the hardest obstacle for anyone getting started with a rental property.
 As a new landlord, you’ll eventually hear a story or promise from your tenants, especially when it comes to late rent payments.
 Unfortunately, you’ll also figure out that most stories and promises aren’t true.
 To keep more money in your own pocket, it’s important to separate emotion from business and know your local eviction processes before you have to implement them.